uadmin/uadmin/docs/tutorial/part11.rst

         r.URL.Path = strings.TrimPrefix(r.URL.Path, "/http_handler")
     }

-Establish a connection in the main.go to the http_handler by using http.HandleFunc.
+Establish a connection in the main.go to the handlers by using http.HandleFunc.
 It should be placed after the uadmin.Register and before the StartServer.

 .. code-block:: go